awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appmesh-virtualservice-virtualservicespec.md

 # AWS::AppMesh::VirtualService VirtualServiceSpec<a name="aws-properties-appmesh-virtualservice-virtualservicespec"></a>

-An object representing the specification of a virtual service\.
+An object that represents the specification of a virtual service\.

 ## Syntax<a name="aws-properties-appmesh-virtualservice-virtualservicespec-syntax"></a>